 - Taking the lead

 - Keeping focused

 Our centres are operated in a fully Covid-secure way and accommodation will be in suitably shared rooms based on the current government guidance.

 The course is suitable for Duke of Edinburgh Award Gold residential.
 Always check with your leader before booking.

-Tutor: FSC Staff
+Tutor: Field Studies Council Staff

-Courses are lead by experienced FSC staff.
+Courses are led by experienced Field Studies Council staff.

 Arrive 14.00.
 Welcome to the centre / Introduction to course / Allocation of waterproofs